ratschlab/spladder/python/README.md

-Welcome to the Matlab implementation of SplAdder
+Welcome to the Python implementation of SplAdder
 ------------------------------------------------

 This README describes the Matlab version of the software SplAdder.
 Briefly, the